flairNLP/flair/resources/docs/TUTORIAL_13_TRANSFORMERS_PRODUCTION.md

 ## TransformerOnnxEmbeddings

+To use OnnxEmbeddings, you need to install the [here](https://onnxruntime.ai/docs/execution-providers/) which can be done via `pip install onnx-runtime`

 To export the OnnxEmbeddings there is only one line to run:
 ```python
 model.embeddings = model.embeddings.export_onnx("flert-embeddings.onnx", sentences, providers=["CUDAExecutionProvider", "CPUExecutionProvider"])